example42/example42.github.io/_posts/2018-08-07-cfgmgmt_and_containers.md

 ## Container host

 To run containers you must have a system at hand.
 Usually people will just use a cloud provider, eliminating the need of local hardware.

-But running on cloud needs detaiulled configuration like access control and authentication, besides the container host.
+But running on cloud needs detailed configuration like access control and authentication, besides the container host.

 When running locally on your own hardware you want to configure the system to be capable of running container at all.
 Puppet Inc. has therefor published the [puppetlabs-docker](https://github.com/puppetlabs/puppetlabsdocker) module.